jkendall327/DependencyInjection.Visualization/README.md

 using JKendall.DependencyInjection.Visualization;
 using Microsoft.Extensions.DependencyInjection;

-// Setup your services
+// Setup your services.
 var services = new ServiceCollection();
 services.AddTransient<IService1, Service1>();
 services.AddSingleton<IService2, Service2>();

+// Handles open generic registrations. services.AddSingleton(typeof(IFoobar<,,>), typeof(Foobar<,,>));

-// As an extension method Console.WriteLine(services.GetDebugView());
+// Quickly see the hierarchy of your IServiceCollection via an extension method.
+Console.WriteLine(services.GetDebugView());

-// For more control, create a DependencyTree var tree = new DependencyTree(services);
+// For more control, create a DependencyTree.
+// You can filter the tree to only include services defined in
+// the currently-executing assembly and those it references. var tree = new DependencyTree(services, onlyUserCode: false);

-// Generate and print the full tree Console.WriteLine(tree.GenerateTreeString());
+// Generate and print the full tree.

-// Only consider services registered in the executing assembly, or those it references Console.WriteLine(tree.GenerateTreeString(onlyUserCode: true));
+Console.WriteLine(tree.GenerateTreeString());

-// Find and analyze dependency chains of depth 4 or more var deepChains = tree.GetRegistrationChainsByDepth(4, onlyUserCode: true);
+// Find deeply-nested dependency chains. var deepChains = tree.GetRegistrationChainsByDepth(4);

 Console.WriteLine($"Found {deepChains.RootNodes.Count} deep chains:");
 Console.WriteLine(deepChains.StringRepresentation);

+// See what services are used most frequently... var topFiveMostUsed = tree.GetMostUsedServices(5);

+// ...and which are never used, despite being registered. var unused = tree.GetUnusedServices();
 ```

 ## Example output